|Trading Hours (GMT):14:30-20:59

 Trade Coca Cola Stock

 Dr John Stith Pemberton, the inventor of the world’s most famous soft drink, Coca-Cola, was originally from Columbus, Georgia, but moved to Atlanta in 1869.
-A decade later, he set up his chemical laboratory there in order to get into the business of patent medicine.
+A decade later, he set up his chemical laboratory in Atlanta in order to get into the business of patent medicine.
 Amongst his inventions in this field are several well-known products of the time, including Triplex liver pills, Queen hair dye and Gingerine.
+In 1886, Pemberton came up with a concoction that contained sugar, water, coca leaf extracts and kola nuts.
+He then added caffeine to the mixture and then marketed it as a remedy for headaches.
+Pemberton’s testing and research led him to conclude that the medication he had developed was also able to relieve exhaustion and ease indigestion, while also being a refreshing drink.
+This was the start of the story of the Coca-Cola company.

 Coca-Cola Stock Trading Information: